ClaytonSeager/Server-Files-USG/README.md

 # Server Files USG
 # These are all of the backend and database server files for USG Arma 3

-# Included in this repository is:
+# Included in this repository are:
     backup.sql
     infiSTAR_A3
     configs